d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 Determine whether each of the following statements about the correlation coefficient are true or false:

-1. Correlation coefficient must be a positive number.
+1. The correlation coefficient must be a positive number.

 2. Stronger linear relationships are indicated by correlation coefficients far from 0.